SkylineCommunications/Skyline.DataMiner.Utils.DOM/README.md

 ## Getting started

-You will need to add the following NuGet packages to your automation project from the public [NuGet store](https://www.nuget.org/):
-- Skyline.DataMiner.Utils.DOM
+To get started, the `Skyline.DataMiner.Utils.DOM` NuGet package needs to be added to the C# project from [nuget.org](https://www.nuget.org/packages/Skyline.DataMiner.Utils.DOM)
+For more information see https://docs.dataminer.services/develop/TOOLS/NuGet/Consuming_NuGet.html.

+### Extension methods

 ### Caching